mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   3-new_owner: This script changes the owner of the file hello to betty.

   4-empty: This script created an empty file called hello.

+  5-execute: This script adds execute permission to the owner of the file hello.